SAHUnity/GameConfigurationAPI/README.md

 ## Security Notes

 - Change the default admin password after installation
-- For production, set ADMIN_PASSWORD via environment variable rather than hardcoding
+- For production, set ADMIN_PASSWORD via environment variable rather than using defaults
+- The API checks for active games and configurations before returning them
+- Input validation and sanitization is performed
 - Consider restricting access to the admin panel via IP whitelisting
 - Use HTTPS in production environments
 - Validate and sanitize all inputs